Joeclinton1/ChromeEngine-Docs/docs/tutorials/02-Modelling with Blender/01-Modelling-with-blender.md

 ### Importing your mesh

 Now that you have your beautiful .obj file, let's bring it into your ChromeEngine game.
-Here's how:
+To do this we can use the `import_from_OBJ_file` block:

 <ScratchBlocks>
 {`